by Rachael Romero (guest author) on 16 November, 2011

 At Hay, I experienced a sadistic, martial discipline the (Silent Treatment outlawed in the late 1800s) designed to break the human spirit.
 These days we would describe it as a form of ‘programming’.
 At Parramatta, I experienced psychological abuse, rape, neglect and other forms of violent torture at the hands of state employees.

+My torso No-one sees what is hidden inside me.
+Here are the memories I have tried to suppress.
+Here is the sub-conscious record of life-destroying events, festering.
 The little girl at the centre is me.
 The eyes overseeing the evil are those of one of my abusers, captured by camera from a television screen.

-When I was 18, my baby was taken from me by Welfare, within minutes of his birth.
+My baby When I was 18, my baby was taken from me by Welfare, within minutes of his birth.

-To me, yellow and purple signalled hope.
+The colours To me, yellow and purple signalled hope.
 At Hay, we experienced regular solitary confinement, enforced silence and regimentation.
 Also, they took our eyes.

-At Hay, they tried to turn us into unthinking robots by brainwashing and deprivation.
+The mask At Hay, they tried to turn us into unthinking robots by brainwashing and deprivation.
 The Hay mask has a robotic expression and a head that has been messed with severely.
 My memory of Parramatta is dominated by the violence of the staff – I lost my teeth and had my face smashed.
 The mask has had its features flattened and is flesh softened by fists.